forumify/forumify-platform/README.md

 **A modern open-source forum experience**

-Forumify platform is a community platform that brings forums back to the modern era.
+Forumify is a community platform that brings forums back to the modern era.
 Built on top of [Symfony](https://symfony.com/what-is-symfony), and using a simple barebones front-end, it's easy to get into for both community owners and developers alike.

 ## Project Overview